 The good news is that the median pay for pharmacists in 2018 was $126,120, according to the Bureau of Labor Statistics.
 But pharmacy program borrowers finance an average of $166,528, according to a 2018 report by the American Association of Colleges of Pharmacy.
 Here’s how to attack that debt…

-If you’re struggling to make monthly payments on your student loans, an income-driven repayment plan could help.
-Income-driven repayment plans adjust your monthly payments based on your discretionary income.
+If you think you’ll be unable to make your required student loan monthly payments, an income-driven repayment (IDR) plan could help.
+IDR plans generally adjust your monthly payments based on your discretionary income.

-There are four main income-driven plans, all of which apply exclusively to federal student loans:
+There are four IDR plans, all of which apply exclusively to federal student loans: